exivity/pulumi-hcloud-k8s/{{cookiecutter.project_slug}}/README.md

 pulumi up --yes
 ```

-This first deployment creates the Kubernetes cluster, node pools, and Talos configuration.
-It will not install applications or Helm charts on the first run since the cluster must be up and running first.
+**Note:** The deployment consists of two phases:

+1. **Infrastructure Phase:** Creates Hetzner Cloud resources, Talos cluster, and node pools
+2. **Kubernetes Phase:** Installs applications and Helm charts on the cluster

+The first deployment will fail during the Kubernetes phase because the cluster needs time to fully boot and become ready.
+This is expected behavior since there's no built-in check to wait for cluster readiness.

-After the first deployment completes, run again to install the applications:
+After the first deployment completes (with failures), wait a few minutes for the cluster to fully initialize, then run the deployment again to install the Kubernetes applications:

 ```sh
 pulumi up --yes